klauspost/readahead/README.md

 You can finetune the read-ahead for your specific use case, and adjust the number of buffers and the size of each buffer.

 The default the size of each buffer is 1MB, and there are 4 buffers.
-Do not make your buffers too small.
-There is a small overhead for passing buffers between goroutines.
+Do not make your buffers too small since there is a small overhead for passing buffers between goroutines.
 Other than that you are free to experiment with buffer sizes.

 # license